Kemmern: Geography

-The community of Kemmern lies at an average elevation of 236 to 250 metres some seven kilometres north of Bamberg, right on the Main and at the foot of the Haßberge’s (mountain range) outlying hills.
-It belongs to the Upper Franconia-West region in the upper Main Valley.
+The municipality of Kemmern is situated at an elevation of approximately 245 meters on the Main River, seven kilometers north of Bamberg at the foot of the Haßberge range.
+It belongs to the Upper Franconia-West region in the Upper Main Valley.
 Kemmern is nestled in an historic cultural landscape with a path system from the High Middle Ages.
 Many hiking and cycling paths connect Kemmern to places of interest to visitors (such as the Main Valley, the Haßberge, the Steigerwald [forest], the “Franconian Switzerland” and the world heritage city of Bamberg).